redhat-openstack/openstack-puppet-modules/README.md

 #####`cassandra_yaml_tmpl`
 The path to the Puppet template for the Cassandra configuration file.
 This allows the user to supply their own customized template.
-(default **cassandra/cassandra.yaml.erb**).
+A Cassandra 1.X compatible template called cassandra1.yaml.erb has been provided by @Spredzy (default **cassandra/cassandra.yaml.erb**).

 #####`client_encryption_enabled`